“Music brings me joy and makes me feel happy.” Connor, Year 4

 • Understand and explore how music is created, produced and communicated.

-The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
+The elements of music are taught in the classroom lessons so that children are able to use some of the vocabulary of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom, students are taught music through the Charanga scheme.
 By using Charanga as the basis of a scheme of work, we can ensure that they are fulfilling the aims for musical learning stated in the National Curriculum.
 Charanga includes many examples of music styles and genres from different times and places.
 These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.
 Charanga provides a classroom-based, participatory and inclusive approach to music learning.
 Throughout the scheme, children are actively involved in using and developing their singing voices, using body percussion and whole body actions, and learning to handle and play classroom instruments effectively to create and express their own and others’ music.
 Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform.
+We are now exploring the non statutory Model Music Curriculum.

 Implementation - Music at Wath Central